 How Big of an Increase Can I Expect?

 Like we said above, it really depends on several factors to determine whether or not your premium will increase and how much it will increase.
-The percentages premiums can go up can also fluctuate quite drastically each year, so it’s hard to nail down exact numbers.
-But, a 2014 study by InsuranceQuotes.com gives a nice visual as to how different states raise or don’t raise premiums based on a homeowner filing a single claim.
+The percentage increase in premiums can also fluctuate quite drastically each year, so it’s hard to nail down exact numbers.
+But, a 2014 study by InsuranceQuotes.com gives a nice visual of how different states raise or don’t raise premiums based on a homeowner filing a single claim.

-As you can see, a lot of coastal states, some that may be affected by hurricanes, do not immediately raise insurance premiums after one claim.
-In fact, Texas has a law that your insurance company cannot raise your premium if you file one claim.
+As you can see, many coastal states, some that may be affected by hurricanes, do not immediately raise insurance premiums after one claim.
+Texas has a law that your insurance company cannot raise your premium if you file one claim.
 On the other side of that, Florida is known for having the highest rates for homeowner’s insurance premiums in the country, likely due to the increased risk of damage from hurricanes and tropical storms.
 But luckily, one claim will not make those premiums even higher.

 If a homeowner files a second claim, those percentages can go way up, almost double the increase you would see on a first claim.
-In many states, there’s just no way around it, and it can be an incredibly competitive market.
+There’s just no way around it in many states, and it can be an incredibly competitive market.
 If you do notice your insurance premium goes up, you can always shop around and try to find a better company or one that would negotiate a lower rate for you.